njeanselme/feed-to-csp/README.md

 Modify fortinet, palo alto, tide and csp api keys and palo alto url in the config.yml file

 Modify the data you want to see in the Venn Diagram (up to 6 - 4 recommended for optimal readability) by commenting / uncommenting line 57-72

+## Automation
+Once every step is tested and working as expected, you can automate the full execution with: python3 1-feeds-to-db.py && pyton3 2-age-db.py && python3 3-dedup-iocs-to-db.py && python3 4-push-to-csp.py